Alignak-monitoring/alignak-doc/source/03_how_it_work/02_run_daemons.rst

    alignak_receiver_receiver_nsca="17773"

-.. tip:: rather than updatnig the */etc/rc.conf* file, you can create an */etc/rc.conf.d/alignak* file for all the configuration variables!
+.. tip:: rather than updating the */etc/rc.conf* file, you can create an */etc/rc.conf.d/alignak* file for all the configuration variables!

 .. tip:: configure ``rc_info=YES`` in the */etc/rc.conf* file to have some information message on the console and in the system log.
 You can also configure the ``rc_debug=YES`` to have more detailed information about each alignak daemon configuration!